Effect-TS/effect/packages/platform/README.md

 NodeRuntime.runMain(Layer.launch(Layer.provide(app, ServerLive)))
 ```

-The app will now be able to handle requests to `/birds` and `/birds/about`.
+When you run this code, your application will be able to handle requests to `/birds` and `/birds/about`, serving the respective responses defined in the `birds` router module.